ArjunAshok17/EcoSentinel/README.md

 Currently, there exists no standardized method of measuring ecological damage across the world.
 More importantly, there exists no simple way to broadcast important information in a form that is easily accessible and digestible.

-This automation can help in two key areas:
+Ecosentinel solves this in two two key areas:

 ### Measurement ###
-The measurement progress of any efforts, initiatives, etc. that are being implemented by governments in hopes of obtaining and broadcasting information.
+The measurement of the impact of any efforts, initiatives, etc. that are being implemented by governments in hopes of obtaining and broadcasting information.

-We can evaluate the effectiveness of certain methods.
+We can evaluate the effectiveness of certain methods of combating climate change and deforestation.
 This can be built upon to eventually conduct predictive analytics to gauge effectiveness prior to even executing a plan.

 Additionally, governments can get an idea of the impact they have on the progress of climate change.
 They can then use the data and predictions gathered to influence lawmaking and other legislative agendas/decisions.
+The same concept could also apply to companies, though targeting company efforts becomes much more complicated and may be developed in future iterations.

 Arguably the most important impact is people can understand the weight of the problem easier (how much damage there is, but also how reliable some solutions can be).
 This could materialize as us potentially serving as an unbiased, third-party “watchdog” or tracker of ecological damage so everyone can understand who is contributing to what damage.
+Since the whole process (from algorithms to datasets we generate) is transparent to the public, there is a level of trust present in the launching of EcoSentinel.

 ### Analytics ###
 The conducting of post-generative analytics to predict the progress of climate change, especially with respect to specific areas and governments.